Symantec/Dominator/cmd/vm-control/README.md

                         saved.
 The VM must not be running
 - **replace-vm-user-data**: replace the user data for a VM.
 The old user data is saved
+- **restore-vm**: restore all VM data (volumes) and metadata from a storage source.
+If the target *Hypervisor* has the original IP available it will be re-allocated for the new (restored) VM, otherwise a new IP address will be allocated
 - **restore-vm-from-snapshot**: restore VM volumes from the previous snapshot, discarding current volumes
 - **restore-vm-image**: restore the previously saved root image for a VM.
 The VM